Huraqan/wiwino/README.md

 We order by this fancy score again but slightly different, it is a bit more sensitive to the rating than in previous queries: `Rating * LOG(Count * 0.000001 + 1.5)`

-* Increase the count multiplier to make he score more sensitive to the count instead.
+Increase the count multiplier to make the score more sensitive to the count instead.

 ### 4. Coffee, Toast, Cream, Green Apple and Citrus
 Check out that beautiful list of Champagne tasting wines...